NixOS/nixpkgs/doc/contributing/reviewing-contributions.chapter.md

 - [ ] executables tested on ARCHITECTURE
 - [ ] all depending packages build
 - [ ] patches have a comment describing either the upstream URL or a reason why the patch wasn't upstreamed
-- [ ] patches that are remotely available are fetched with `fetchpatch`
+- [ ] patches that are remotely available are fetched rather than vendored

 ##### Possible improvements